Do you want to write math equations in WordPress?

 \[ your equation goes here\]

 We hope this article helped you learn how to add math equations in WordPress.
-You may also want to see our ultimate list of the most useful WordPress widgets and the must have WordPress plugins recommended by our experts.
+You may also want to see our expert picks for the best WordPress calculator plugins and our guide on how to write a great blog post.